BDC Hamburger Icon

 4. Send notifications to clients.

 Developing an interactive voice response system is an efficient way to decrease the follow-up and confirmation calls you make.
-With an IVR, you can easily let a client know that their direct mail campaign is being delivered, confirm client meetings, send reminders about services and push out notifications when you add a new service or feature to your firm.
+With an IVR, you can let a client know that their direct mail campaign is being delivered, confirm client meetings, send reminders about services and push out notifications when you add a new service or feature to your firm.

 It’s important to remember that today’s business consumers don’t care as much about developing a long business relationship and spending hours at lunch discussing campaigns; they want the services they need as quickly as possible, with minimal interaction.
-[Read more about VoIP technology.]
+[Read more about voice-over-internet-protocol technology.]

 5. Conduct market research.